If there’s one spot you cannot miss in Sri Lanka, it’s this little piece of heaven nestled on the south coast of the country, Hiriketiya Beach.

 I spent a few hours enjoying the empty beach, lazing on a sunbed and sipping on fresh fruit juice before heading back to Hiriketiya for some sundowners.

-To get to Talalla Beach, rent a scooter for the day or catch the local bus from Dickwella.
+To get to Talalla Beach, rent a scooter for the day, or catch the local bus from Dickwella.

-5) Hummanaya Blowhole – is it worth it?
+5. Explore Hummanaya Blowhole – is it worth it?

-Eager to see and do as much as possible near Dickwella, I hopped on my scooter and headed to the neighboring bay to check out the famous Hummanaya Blowhole.
+Eager to experience all the best things to do in Hiriketiya, I hopped on my scooter and headed to the neighboring bay to check out the famous Hummanaya Blowhole.

 After I arrived at the entrance, I spoke to a group of people who warned me that the blowhole was completely underwhelming and not worth seeing because of the low water levels.
 So, I quickly turned around and headed straight back to Hiriketiya Beach for an afternoon surf session.

 Entrance to the Hummanaya Blowhole is $1.5 but ask a local about the tides before you make a mission out there.

-Hiriketiya Beach accommodation
+Hiriketiya Beach Accommodation

 Although it’s not right on the beach, the hospitality of the owners sure makes up for it.
 Staying at Peak House was the highlight of my time in Sri Lanka.
-Ask for the fish and prawn braai (barbeque) – you will not be disappointed! $25 for a double room.
+Ask for the fish and prawn braai (barbeque) – you will not be disappointed!

 - Roti Hut: You cannot miss this spot and it’s worth stopping here at least once a day, be it for breakfast, lunch or supper.
 Their rotis are not only cheap – less than $1 for one – but absolutely delicious.